yonathanm772/Coding_Commandos/README.md

 We decided to go with the name KnightWallet because it relates to our target group and identifies the type of app we are going to develop.

 ## 4. Potential Customers, End Users, or Buyers
-Our target customers are going to be college students who want to save spend money effectively while in college, but our app can be used by anyone country wide that wants to learn how to budget.
+Our target customers are going to be college students who want to save and spend money effectively while in college, but our app can be used by anyone country wide that wants to learn how to budget.

 ## 5. Potential Features and Functions
 The features we are going to potentially incorporate a budgeting tool that will allow students to learn how to budget effectively, how to save effectivly and manage any assets.